-Exotic snakes found in the park are often the result of accidental and intentional release by pet owners.
+The population of Burmese pythons presently established in the park is the result of accidental and/or intentional releases by pet owners.
 These introductions can have devastating consequences to our ecosystem.
 Burmese pythons have been found to feed on a wide variety of mammals and birds in the Everglades-even the occasional alligator!
 By preying on native wildlife, and competing with other native predators, pythons are seriously impacting the natural order of south Florida's ecological communities.
 The continued proliferation of Burmese pythons-and the continued introduction of new foreign species-can further threaten many of the endangered plants and animals we're working diligently to protect.

 During the past decade, the National Park Service has worked alongside partner agencies to explore potential control methods for managing the existing population of Burmese pythons.
 During this time, park scientists and partners have published a wide array of studies that help describe how these unwanted invaders are interacting with the landscape.
 Burmese pythons will likely never be eradicated from the area, but YOU have an important role to play in preventing the spread and establishment of invasive species!

 Burmese pythons have become a serious concern for the greater south Florida area.
 Since they were first documented to be established in 2000, pythons have increasingly been found in outlying areas, including Key Largo, Marco Island, the Big Cypress, and other wildlife management areas.